Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - If the king cobra became extinct, the population of rat snakes and Bengal monitor would quickly extend in number.
 Their struggle for food would otherwise cause the near extinction of the primary consumers.

-- After the near extinction of primary consumers, the population of rat snakes and Bengal monitor would then fall down due to food scarcity.
+- After the near-extinction of primary consumers, the population of rat snakes and Bengal monitor would then fall due to food scarcity.

 - In the absence of king cobras, the Indian grey mongoose would also have not enough food to eat.

-- So king cobra is an absolutely critical part of its ecosystem.
+- So king cobra is a critical part of its ecosystem.

 Where Do King Cobras Live – King Cobra Habitat

 - King cobras are native to South and Southeast Asia.